enkidevs/curriculum/CSS/Drawing/css-pseudo-elements.md

 }
 ```

-Apart from text editing purposes, pseudo elements can be used to add content before and after any CSS element.
+Pseudo elements can also be used to add content before and after any CSS element.

 Consider the following situation: We have two `<div>` elements containing the first name and surname of some person.
 If we want to point out which is the surname and which one is the first name we can use the `::before` pseudo element:
 ```